rhysbrooks1/CS321-002-s25-team-09/README.md

 ## 4. Design Issues

 ### 4.1.
 Memory
-We can represent each SSH Log sequence as a string of that is 32 characters long (which takes 64 bytes).
-No value should go over 32 characters and if so, we simply truncate the sequence to just 32 characters.
+We can represent each SSH Log sequence as a string of 32 characters long (which requires 64 bytes).
+No value should go over 32 characters and if it does, then we simply truncate the sequence to just 32 characters.

 ### 4.2.
 Key Values
 Note that the key values will be the two variables of that B-Tree's type concatenated with a dash (`-`)